tezos/tezos-mirror/docs/whitedoc/voting.rst

   and the tested proposal has a super-majority in favor, it is activated as the new protocol.
 Otherwise we go back to a proposal period.

-It is important to note that the stake of each delegated is computed at the beginning of each period.
+Each of the periods above are called a `voting period`.
+It is important to note that the stake of each delegate is computed at the beginning of each voting period, and if the delegate owns one roll or more, its stake in number of rolls is stored in a list called the `voting listings`.

 Super-majority and Quorum
 -------------------------